 REI CO-OP PASSAGE 2

-With a price tag of a little more than $100, this backpacking tent is for people who are on a strict budget and don't mind a heavy tent for short journeys, like summer camping trips or just backyard camping.
+This backpacking tent is for people who are on a strict budget and don’t mind a heavy tent for short journeys, like summer camping trips or just backyard camping.
 The Rei Passage 2 might seem like a compromise, but its shortcomings are not something unbearable for such a low price.

 Overall, it will do well, but you should not expect the tent to last in very rough weather continuously, as it is uses PU material which is liable for degradation.
 Moreover, the non-branded poles that come with the backpacking tent are quite frail and won’t withstand heavy rains, and unless you buy some guylines (none comes with the tent), you might get some splash-back from the sides.
 Let me save you some time and tell you that the Rei Co-op Passage 2 is your tent if you are camp infrequently and are simply looking for a roomy and inexpensive option.